JMF-Alex/HCS-Manager/README.md

 Once opened, you can:
 - Add new transactions (purchase/sale of skins)
 - View summaries of total spent, earned, and profit
-- Export your data to a `.db` file
+- Export your data to a `.json` file
 - Import previously saved records
 - Data remains saved even after closing or reloading the page